Blog Hero

 1. Toss Out Old Eye Make Up.
 Liquid eye make-up, such as mascara and eyeliner, should be thrown away every 3-6 months, and sooner if it has changed in color, consistency or odor.
 Foundation and concealer may last 6 months to a year.
 Never share eye make-up with anyone.

 1. Visit Your Eye Doctor Regularly.
 Nearly all eye problems can be prevented or mitigated with routine visits to your eye doctor.
-Regular comprehensive eye exams can help ensure any problems with your eyes, including your precious corneas, can be addressed before they have a chance to permanently damage your vision.
+Regular comprehensive eye exams can help ensure any problems with your eyes, including your precious corneas, can be addressed before they can permanently damage your vision.
+Without delay, Schedule Your Appointment from time to time.

 Written by useye